bettercss/bettercss.github.io/pages/getting-started.md

-Bettercss is a css toolkit that provides libraries for you to include in your css.
-Once included provides a base for which you can extend and build your css upon.
+Bettercss is a css toolkit that provides libraries for you to include in your css, once included provides a base for which you can extend and build your css upon.

 The toolkit will never boast itself as a framework nor a complete solution.
-The compiled source provided is to be used for rapid prototyping, and should not to be included as a final solution unless your going for a seriously minimal styling.
+The compiled source provided is to be used for rapid prototyping, and should not to be included as a final solution unless your going for a seriously minimal style.

 ## Install